auberginekenobi/protocols/0_Setting_up_your_workstation/README.md

 ## Dependencies

 This tutorial was written and tested on Mac OS 13.5 and Ubuntu 16.
-Similar results can be achieved using WSL (Windows).
+Similar results can be achieved using WSL2 (Windows).

 ## Tutorial
 0. Open a command line prompt.[^1]